-Table ES-1.
-Sum mary of Impacts and Mitigation Measures Impact Level of Significance Without Mitigation Mitigation Measure Resulting Level of Significance NI = No Impact, LTS = Les Significant, SU = Significant and Unavoidable, LLC = Less than Cu Cumulatively Considerable, NA = Not applicable ımulatively Considerable, CC = biologist. • A qualified fisheries biologist should perform a fish exclusion from the in-water construction footprint using seines, if necessary. • If the Project requires pouring concrete, avoid allowing wet uncured concrete to contact surface water, and conduct water quality monitoring to ensure that the wet concrete is not affecting the pH of the surface water.
+Impact Level of Significance Without Mitigation Mitigation Measure Resulting Level of Significance NI = No Impact, LTS = L Significant, SU = Significant and Unavoidable, LLC = Less than Cu Cumulatively Considerable, NA = Not applicable umulatively biologist.
+A qualified fisheries biologist should perform a fish exclusion from the in-water construction footprint using seines, if necessary.
+If the Project requires pouring concrete, avoid allowing wet uncured concrete to contact surface water, and conduct water quality monitoring to ensure that the wet concrete is not affecting the pH of the surface water.
 Timing/Implementation: This measure shall be implemented during any in-water construction.
 Any avoided areas will be printed on construction plan sets and avoidance implemented at all times during construction.
 Monitoring/Enforcement: SBFCA and Project construction lead NPT-1: Conduct a pre-construction survey for northwestern pond turtle and their nests 48 hours prior to construction activities.
 Any northwestern pond turtle individuals discovered in the Project work area immediately prior to or during Project activities shall be allowed to move out of the work area of their own volition.
 If this is not feasible, they shall be captured by a qualified wildlife biologist and relocated out of harm's way to the nearest suitable habitat at least 100 feet from the Project work area where they were found.
 Timing/Implementation: Surveys shall be conducted within 48 hours prior to construction.
-This measure shall be printed on construction plan sets and implemented at all times during construction.
-Monitoring/Enforcement: SBFCA and Project construction lead.
+This measure shall be printed on construction.
+This measure shall be printed on construction.
+SBFCA and Project construction lead.
 GGS-1: Prior to the start of ground-disturbing activities in areas considered potential habitat for giant garter snake, a qualified biologist shall conduct a preconstruction survey.
+This survey shall be conducted within 48 hours prior to the start of ground-disturbing activities in areas considered potential habitat for giant garter snake, a 1941fied biologist shall conduct a preconstruction survey.
 This survey shall be conducted within 48 hours prior to the start of ground disturbing activities.
-If a giant garter snake is found, the biologist shall allow the animal to leave on its own volition.
-Coverage from USFWS under Sections 7 or 10 of the ESA will be required for any impacts to giant garter snake and/or their habitat.
-In addition, take coverage from CDFW under Section 2081 of the California Fish and Game Cod
+If a giant garter snake and/or their habitat.
+In addition, take covera